noahjohn9259/exercises/portfolio/README.md

 # Portfolio
 Your task is to write SQL definitions based on the instructions given below.
-The SQL definitions must be compatible with the latest versions of `PostgreSQL` or `MySQL`.
-Your answers must be written into `index.sql`.
+The SQL definitions must be compatible with the latest stable versions of `PostgreSQL` or `MySQL`.
+Your answers must be written into the `index.sql` file.
 Your answers will be assessed based on the following criteria:
 1. Accuracy
 2. Readability
-3. Code Performance
+3. Code performance

 ## Instructions
 1. Create the `reits` table.
 The `reits` table must have the following attributes: